FLUX.1 is a state-of-the-art suite of image generation models

 Pull and run the NIM with the command below.

-You can specify the desired variant of FLUX by adding -e NIM_MODEL_VARIANT=<you variant>
+You can specify the desired variant of FLUX by adding -e NIM_MODEL_VARIANT=<you variant>.
+Available variants are base, canny, depth and their combinations, such as base+depth.

 When you run the preceding command, the container downloads the model, initializes a NIM inference pipeline, and performs a pipeline warm up.

 A pipeline warm up typically requires up to three minutes.
-The warm up is complete when the container logs show Pipeline warmup: start/done
+The warm up is complete when the container logs show Pipeline warmup: start/done.

 For more details on getting started with this NIM including configuring using parameters, visit the Visual GenAI NIM docs.